 It’s also important to note here that a brisket slicing knife and a brisket trimming knife are two completely different pieces of equipment.
 We’ll look at both types of knives in this post.

 For slicing, you want a long blade that’s sharp and minimizes the amount of back and forth motion required to finish a slice.
 This is how you achieve those picture worthy, mouth watering long and thin slices of brisket with bark and insides fully intact.

 For trimming, you want a somewhat stiff, curved knife that can work under the fat and silver skin.
-The goal is to remove it without taking any valuable meat off of the brisket point or the flat.
+The goal is to remove it without taking any valuable meat off of the brisket.
 A brisket trimming knife will be thin and sharp to help accomplish this.

 Quick Look – Top Picks for Best Brisket Knife

-- Victorinox Fibrox Pro Slicing Knife, 12 inch – Top Choice for Slicing Brisket!
+- Dalstrong Slicing Knife, 12 inch – Top Choice for Slicing Brisket!